 Tip #7 – Update your job search strategy – fish where the fish are

 Investigate online job boards including specialist employment sites aimed at flexible work arrangements.
-Contact specialist recruiters and don’t be afraid to approach organisations directly.
-Some organisations have well-structured return to work programs for eligible candidates who have had two years or more away from the industry.
+Contact specialist recruiters and don’t be afraid to approach organizations directly.
+Some organizations have well-structured return-to-work programs for eligible candidates who have had two years or more away from the industry.

 Tip #8 – Consider joining a relevant industry association